F5CodeGuru/asm342/_build/html/_sources/module2/lab1/lab1.rst.txt

         "selfLink":"https://localhost/mgmt/tm/asm/policies?ver=13.1.0"

-Next is "totalItems" key which has value of 2, meaning there are two policies.
+Next is "totalItems" key which has value of 1, meaning there is one policy.
 Go to Security->Application Security->Security Policies in Web Gui to verify the value from your output of totalItems matches the number of asm security policies from the Web Gui.

 Now the interesting stuff, The next key is "items" which is a nested collection of polciies, the actual ASM policies and their settings.
 Items contains multiple collections, that is why the value begins with a opening square bracket "[".
-The value of items contains the two ASM policies with links to their policy settings such as the link to the csrfUrlReference "https://localhost/mgmt/tm/asm/policies/u-6T62j_f0XMkjJ_s_Z-gg/csrf-urls?ver=13.1.0"
+Remember if its an array, its dynamic, you could have zero policies The value of items contains the AWAF policy with links to itspolicy settings such as the link to the csrfUrlReference "https://localhost/mgmt/tm/asm/policies/u-6T62j_f0XMkjJ_s_Z-gg/csrf-urls?ver=13.1.0"

 If you followed this url, of course substituting localhost for the mgmt ip of the BIGIP, you would get the setting for the csrf Url for that policy.
 That is the power of the link value, you can use that to get to other configuration items.
 Later in the class, we will go into how to get at this data programmatically.
 This also demonstrated that not all configuration data can be retrieved by a single query, depending on the need, you may have to make more than one HTTP request.

 What about the crazy string "u-6T62j_f0XMkjJ_s_Z-gg" after policies/ ?
 This is a randomly generated (as such your value will not be u-6T62j_f0XMkjJ_s_Z-gg, rather something similar) id for the ASM security policy, in other words you cannot simply access the ansible1 security policy by going to https://10.1.1.245/mgmt/tm/asm/polciies/ansible1, you have to search for the "name" key in the JSON output until it mateches ansible1 to figure which generated id is ansible1.

-.. note:: All ASM objects which includes policies, parameters, URLS have a randomly generated unique id, where the name you see in the Web Gui is just a display name.
-Thereforce to get at this objects via the Rest API, you must filter on each unique ID until you find the "name" key's value equals to the name you are looking for.
+.. note:: All ASM objects which includes policies, parameters, URLs have a randomly generated unique id, where the name you see in the Web Gui is just a display name.
+Therefore to get at this objects via the Rest API, you must filter on each unique ID until you find the "name" key's value equals to the name you are looking for.

 Wouldn't it be nice if we had something that could do the filtering for us?